stevevib/Hubitat/Drivers/OnkyoMultiZoneAVR/README.md

 <br>
 <br>

 Some receivers may not respond to commands as expected.
 I own two Onkyo AVRs; a TX-NR3010 purchased in 2013 and a TX-NR777 purchased in 2017.
 The 3010 refuses to respond to volume commands for Zone 2 and returns *ZVLN/A* when any attempt is made to change the volume setting using either a specific volume level or the volume up/down commands.

 While this could certainly be related to issues with this driver, the 777 works as expected and other methods I have tried to control the 3010's volume (including Node-RED with the node-red-contrib-eiscp node) result in the same *ZVLN/A* response.

+Unfortunately, the TX-NR3010 has been out of production for a number of years and it's unlikely that Onkyo will be releasing additional firmware updates that might fix this issue.
+Hopefully, this problem is isolated to the 3010 (or is something specific to my 3010 only) and not a widespread issue with other models of that vintage.
 <br>
 <br>